Nataliasw/preview-pack/README.md

 https://nataliasw.github.io/preview-pack/

-Project is based on Stephen Grider Typescript and React course.
+Project is based on Stephen Grider's Typescript and React course.
 It is written for educational purposes.